 We provide strong counselling and guidance to students and parents around these choices, with opportunities to flex these, and adjust where possible if a course is not working out.
 Keeping our parents in the loop with interim reports and regular updates from staff is a key strategy and is integral to our success rate in working in partnership.

-Halls Head College has a broad array of opportunities for our Senior School students, ranging from the highest level ATAR courses such as Specialist Maths, Japanese, Physics and Philosophy and Ethics to a range of General and Certificate courses.
-Some are available online and others are supported by Industry to refine the quality and relevance of these courses.
+Halls Head College has a broad array of opportunities for our Senior School students ranging from the highest level ATAR courses to range of General and Certificate courses.
+Some Certificate courses are available online and others are supported by Industry to refine the quality and relevance of these courses.
 All are provided to build our student capacity and currency – so that they are competitive, no matter what pathways they are intending to pursue.
-Big Picture Academy and the Senior School Transition Program offer different paths which may be a better fit for some individuals.
+Big Picture Academy and the Senior School Transition Program (SSTP) offer different paths which may be a better fit for some individuals.
 Both have an application process for entry.

-For further information on any of these contact Amanda Gundrill (Big Picture) on the college number PH: 9581 0600.
+For further information for Big Picture please contact Amanda Gundrill or for SSTP, please contact Kathy Roser on the College number PH: 9581 0600.